SWIFTSIM/SWIFT/doc/RTD/source/GettingStarted/compiling_code.rst

 Initial Setup
 -------------

 We use autotools for setup.
-To get a basic running version of the code (the binary is created in swiftsim/examples) on most platforms, run
+To get a basic running version of the code use:
 .. code-block:: bash

   ./autogen.sh
   ./configure
   make

+the executable binaries are found in the top directory.

 MacOS Specific Oddities
 ~~~~~~~~~~~~~~~~~~~~~~~